 The silver, hand-engraved dial serves as a perfect background for the blued hands and the applied Arabic numerals that crafted from solid gold.

-The date aperture, which is located at 3 o’clock, seems a bit too small compared to the numerals and, especially, the hands, but the finely printed, italicized numerals on the calendar disk easily compensated for this small flaw.
+The date aperture, which is located at 3 o’clock, is a bit too small compared to the numerals and, especially, the hands, but the finely printed, italicized numerals on the calendar disk easily compensated for this small flaw.

-Dent Denison limited edition automatic watch specification
+Dent Denison limited edition specification

 Movement: Automatic, Dent Class A, 28,800 vph, 21 jewels, 25.60 mm in diameter, made to order by Les Artisans Horlogers, Swiss Made